Search With Permissions

 /checkon each resource in the resulting set before returning the response to filter out any resource with permissions revoked but whose authorization data has not made it into your index yet.

-Option 3: Build a List of IDs, then Search
+Option 3: Build A List Of IDs, Then Search

-Call the Auth0 FGA API to get a list of object IDs the user has access to, then run the filter restricting by the object IDs returned.
+GET /list-objects API to get a list of object IDs the user has access to, then run the filter restricting by the object IDs returned.

 - Pass in the set of object IDs to the database query to limit the search.